alligo/joomla_mod_banners4varnish/README.md

-# Banners for Joomla CMS sites that bypass with full page cache, like Varnish
-Version 1.0.0beta - Do not use in production yet
+# Joomla CMS module extension mod_banners4varnish - 1.0.0beta
+**This extension is ideal for high traffic sites that full page cache is really need, but still need rotate banners.
+Out of the box allow Google Analytics Event Tracking, to help how to understand your public and find best strategies to monetize your content**

 Free Joomla CMS Module extension, similar to native mod_banners, but load async to bypass Varnish Cache.
 Also add Google Analytics Event Tracking.

-**Ideal for high traffic sites that full page cache is really need, but still need rotate banners.**

 Other links to see
 - [Joomla CMS system plugin for Joomla + Varnish](https://github.com/alligo/plg_system_alligovarnish)